The Board

 The Government guidance requires a local authority to set up a Town Deal Board

-The Runcorn Town Deal Board comprises a range of key stakeholders from both the public and private sectors.
-The Board is independently chaired by a local businessperson, Adrian Fillingham.
+The Runcorn Town Development Board comprises a range of key stakeholders from both the public and private sectors.
+The Board is independently Co-chaired by Chief Executive Officer of Halton Chamber of Commerce – Rachael Owen and Chris Bastock Chair of Cultivate.
 Halton Borough Council is represented on the Board, with the Council also providing administrative support.
-Some local ward councilors are on the Board, as well as Derek Twigg MP.
+The Council’s Deputy Leader and a Local Ward Councillor are on the Board, as well as local MP Mike Amesbury.
 The elected members are aware of local issues and the improvements requested by their residents.

 The Board members are: